islam7r/Clima-Weather-App/README.md

 	1. Clone the repository:  git clone https://github.com/islam7r/Clima-Weather-App.git
     2. Open the project in Xcode.
 	3. Install necessary dependencies if applicable (e.g., via CocoaPods or Swift Package Manager).
-	4. Set up the Clima API key:
+	4. Set up the OpenWeather API key:
-	    •	Go to the Clima API website and create an account to obtain an API key.
+	    •	Go to the OpenWeather API website and create an account to obtain an API key.
-	    •	In the project, locate the APIKeys.swift file and add your Clima API key.
+	    •	In the project, locate the APIKeys.swift file and add your OpenWeather API key.
 	5. Run the app on your preferred simulator or device.

 Usage